New releases

 Plus, most traditional tags that are used to track consumer behavior are added to Google Tag Manager.
 The problem is that ad blockers block anything in Google Tag Manager, making customers anonymous again.

-What to look for: A tracking solution that places a tag directly on your site, so you don’t lose traffic visibility from ad blockers or expired cookies.
+What to look for: A tracking solution that places a tag directly on your site, so you don’t lose traffic visibility from ad blockers or expired cookies—like the Enhanced Attentive Tag.

 To be clear: This isn’t about circumventing privacy—it’s about maintaining the relationship with subscribers who’ve explicitly opted in to receive personalized messages from you.